|

 murder of John Johnson, his estate steward.

-should be found guilty unless it could be shown that he did not possess
+found guilty unless it could be shown that he did not possess sufficient mental

-sufficient mental capacity to understand the consequences of his action.
-Ferrer’s fellows peers accepted this concept and he was duly hanged
+fellow peers accepted this concept and he was duly hanged at Tyburn.

-shot at the king, George III, at the Theatre Royal in Drury Lane, London on the
+for having shot at the king, George III, at the Theatre Royal in Drury Lane, London

-15th of May of that year.
-As it was a
+on the 15th of May of that year.
+As it

 challenged the prevailing legal definition of insanity, telling the court that